thxxx/potters/README.md

-# 🪄 Do you Want to talk with me?
+# 🪄 I'm Harry.
+Do you Want to talk with me?
 <img src="https://cdn.britannica.com/81/152981-050-7891A7CF/Daniel-Radcliffe-Harry-Potter-and-the-Philosophers.jpg" width="500" height="350"/>
 <br>Not just ordinary chatbox!
 With this, you will feel like *Talking with Real Harry Potter*!